 Māori and British first met when Captain James Cook visited these shores in 1769.
-Over the next seventy years contact increased, until the two cultures were linked by complex personal, political, and business relationships.
+Over the next 70 years contact increased, until the two cultures were linked by complex personal, political, and business relationships.

-In this part of the exhibition you can explore how this relationship built up and led to the signing of the Treaty in 1840.
+Learn how relationships between Māori and the British built up and led to the signing of the Treaty in 1840.

 I tūtaki tuatahi te Māori me te Pākehā i te ūnga mai a Kāpene Kuki ki konei i te tau 1769.
 E whitu tekau tau i muri ake ka maha haere aua whakapā, tae noa ki ngā hononga matatini – ā-tangata, ā-tōrangapū, ā-kaipākihi.